iohubos/iohubos/README.md

 ## Dirty Pipe vulnerability update

-Release 1.1.3 has been updated to fix a vulnerability in the dirty pipe attack.
+Release 1.1.3 is a maintnance release, with just a kernel upgrade, to address the kernel vulnerability CVE-2022-0847, know as dirty pipe.

 ## Introduction